snowshinobi/SewMeUp/README.md

 # Snow Sews
-This is my hub for keeping track of original stuffed animal designs and how to make them.
+This is a hub for original stuffed animal designs and instructions for making them.
 [picture?]
 ## Click <a href=https://github.com/snowshinobi/SnowSews/wiki>here</a> for instructions!